jzeni/restool/README.md

 If you prefer the raw response (JSON) you should not define the `response` parameter in the operation configuration.

+Missing keys in the response but present in the representation will have a `nil` value in the converted response object.

 ### Element types

 The available types are: